-The following controls are required in addition to any setback, envelope and building design controls in Parts 7.5.1 and 7.5.2.
+The following controls are required in addition to any controls in Parts 7.5.1 - 7.5.2.

-The Rockdale Town Centre Masterplan envisages significant improvement and expansion to the public domain network through the redevelopment of these precincts.
+The Rockdale Town Centre Masterplan envisages significant improvement and expansion to the public domain network through the re development of these precincts.
 Particular regard should be given to the relevant section of the Rockdale Town Centre Masterplan's Structure Plan and the Public Domain Plan for these precincts.